drk1wi/blog.github.io/_posts/2019-05-23-domain-hijack-through-http-301-cache-poisoning.md

 ### PoC Video

-This how the attack looks from users' perspective:
+This is how the attack looks from users' perspective:

 [![Watch the video](https://i.vimeocdn.com/video/784953706.jpg)](https://vimeo.com/337756409?autoplay=1&quality=1080p)

-Now consider WebViews, embedded browsers or other applications that hide URL address bar.
+Now consider: WebViews, embedded browsers or other applications that hide URL address bar from the UI.

 ### HTTP 301 Cache Poisoning - 101